joeoreilly/joeoreilly.co.uk/cv/index.md

 * Can communicate complex information clearly
 * Sociable, polite, and easy going
 * Strong believer in equality and diversity

-### Miscellaneous

-* Working knowledge of Java, PHP, and Javascript
-* Confident in the Terminal
-* Confident with FTP, SSH and S3
-* Confident with Adobe tools

 ---